 Highland dancing is the unique dance form for Scottish bagpipes.
 The Highland Fling and Sword Dance date back to the Middle Ages and have a ritual, war-like, masculine character.
 In the eighteenth century, ballet influenced dances like Seann Triubhas (“old trousers”), the Scottish Lilt and Flora McDonald’s Fancy, giving them a graceful, feminine character.
 Vigorous dances like the Sailor’s Hornpipe and the Irish Jig were borrowed from neighboring cultures, but are mainstays at Highland games.

 The Hill Country Highland Dancers hold classes twice weekly for boys and girls ages 6 to adult.
 They compete in Highland games at all levels, and perform at events throughout central Texas.
-Certified teachers Mike Downer & Susanna Ross are members of the Scottish Official Board of Highland Dancing and the British Association of Teachers of Dance
+Certified teacher Mike Downer is a member of the Scottish Official Board of Highland Dancing and the British Association of Teachers of Dance

 Annual Competitions in Texas